 I am very passionate about education and training and since 2003 teaching and training has been a part of my life.

 I started out in 2003 working as an activity instructor, teaching adventure sports to children.

-Training such a fab group of keen volunteers led to me to then become their Director of Programming whereby I was responsible for training and coordinating all the program leaders in each of the twelve international programs the organisation ran.
+Training such a fab group of keen volunteers led to my then becoming their Director of Programming, with the responsibility for training and coordinating all the program leaders in each of the twelve international programs the organisation ran.